AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 :Exercise 1.1:
  - mkdir in your ``$HOME`` (or ``$WRKDIR`` if on Triton), cd there and 'touch' a file.
    Rename it.
 Make a copy and then remove the original
+ - list all files in /usr/bin and /usr/sbin that start with non-letter characters with one ``ls`` command
  - ``ls`` dot files only
  - Discover ``stat file`` output.
 What metadata do you find?